pelotech/jsonnet-controller/README.md

 This project is in very early stages proof-of-concept.
 There are no images published and to test it out you will have to build (and/or publish) images yourself.

-The ultimate goal is to potentially integrate this project with the Flux [GitOps Toolkit APIs](https://fluxcd.io/docs/gitops-toolkit/), along with the existing functionality for absolute URLs.
+The ultimate goal is to finish integratating this project with the Flux [GitOps Toolkit APIs](https://fluxcd.io/docs/gitops-toolkit/), along with the existing functionality for absolute URLs.

 ## Development